Disclosure: This article may contain affiliate links. If you decide to make a purchase, I may make a small commission at no extra cost to you.

 For me, using probiotics have been a massive help in preventing side effects from using antibiotics.
 Many years ago, I had to take antibiotics for a prolonged period of time, but by using probiotics with them, I never developed any of the usual stomach problems.

 Are there any side effects to taking probiotic supplements?

 As with supplement or medication, there is always a risk of side effects.
-Probiotic bacteria like the ones in these supplements have been shown to be safe for human use.
+But the probiotic bacteria like the ones in these supplements have been shown to be safe for human use.

-The most common side effects might be a change in bowel habits or movements and things will normalize over time.
+The most common side effects might be a change in bowel habits or movements but things will normalize over time.

-Improvement of digestive health and reduction in proteobacterial populations in the gut microbiota of cystic fibrosis patients using a Lactobacillus reuteri probiotic preparation: a double blind prospective study.
+1. Improvement of digestive health and reduction in proteobacterial populations in the gut microbiota of cystic fibrosis patients using a Lactobacillus Reuteri probiotic preparation: a double-blind prospective study.

-The efficacy of a synbiotic containing Bacillus Coagulans in treatment of irritable bowel syndrome: a randomized placebo-controlled trial.
+3. The efficacy of a synbiotic containing Bacillus Coagulans in the treatment of irritable bowel syndrome: a randomized placebo-controlled trial.

 4. The effects of probiotic, prebiotic and synbiotic diets containing Bacillus coagulans and inulin on rat intestinal microbiota

 This was a very good article.
 I also read a study that Lactobacillus Reuteri can improve insulin resistance, so probiotics can be helpful in fighting pre-diabetes, diabetes and insulin resistance too.